 In the NMOS model, an EVS server is called a node.
 The EVS server node includes a set of input and output channels called devices.
-Each device is able to send or receive video and audio streams.
+Each device is able to send or receive video, audio and ancillary data streams.

 These streams are called: